Research

 Immunology Laboratory

 Immunology Laboratory creates "humanized mice" which harbor human cells and tissues through the development of immunodeficient mice.
-Severe immunodeficient “NOG” mice developed by CIEA are suitable for reconstituting the human hematopoietic and immune systems.
+Severe immunodeficient “NOG” mice developed by CIEM are suitable for reconstituting the human hematopoietic and immune systems.
 Those “humanized mice” provide unique opportunities to examine various functions or characteristics of human cells in vivo.
 Immunology laboratory has been developing “more advanced humanized mice” through genetic modifications, which are superior to the parental NOG mice in terms of human hematopoiesis and immune functions.
 These mice are useful for drug discovery and safety studies.

 Immunology Laboratory